-- 1.
+- 1. "=="

-- "Service"
+- 2. "Service"

 - 3. Enter password "viservice".

-- Use ✓ to confirm.
+- 4. Confirm with <

 - 5. "Message history"

 The following is displayed in the message lists:

 - Date and time of the occurrence of the notification - Notification number - Description of the notification - Subscriber number of the component on which the message has occurred: